run-as-root/magento2-message-queue-retry/README.md

 ![img.png](docs/configuration.png)

-Note that if the queue is not declared in the configuration it will the default Magento consumer behavior.
+**Important note:** If the Exchange Binding has configured Dead Letter Exchange, but the Topic is not declared in the module's configuration - it will retry the rejected message infinitely.
+This is a default Magento consumer behavior.

 For more information of how to configure message queues in Magento 2, you can take a look [here](https://developer.adobe.com/commerce/php/development/components/message-queues/configuration/).